alexandertornede/meta_as/README.md

 After having generated the main results for the meta-level, you also have to generate the results for the base-level by running the code on the original ASlib scenarios.
 For doing so, change  the `table` name in the configuration file (in order to avoid an overwrite) to another value and the `data_folder` to the folder where you downloaded the original ASlib data to.
 Furthermore, in the `approaches` part of the configuration, you should replace the `sbs_with_feature_costs` simply by `sbs`.
 Now you have to rerun the experiments to obtain the same table structure as described above.

-At this point, you should have both the results for the base-level (we will call the corresponding results table `results_base`) and for the meta-level (we will call the corresponding result table `results_meta`).
+At this point, you should have both the results for the base-level (we will call the corresponding results table `server_results_meta_level_0`) and for the meta-level (we will call the corresponding result table `server_results_meta_level_1`).
 In the following, you have to perform some data wrangling in order to generate the results presented in the paper.

 ### SQL Table Preparation
 In order to generate the tables and plots presented in the paper, we ask you to create the following views in your SQL table: